 After her husband's death she returned twice to Shanghai but found that she recognized nothing.
 Chang Chien-Ying and her husband arranged that when they had both died their ashes were to be scattered in front of the magnolia trees at Kenwood House, Hampstead.

-|1948 Summer||35||London||Art Competitions||Mixed Painting, Unknown Event||China||CHN||AC|
+|1948 Summer||35||London||Art Competitions||Mixed Painting, Paintings||China||CHN||AC|